13 Things to Do in Shinjuku 2025: A Time-Based Guide to Must-see & visit Spots in Tokyo's Most Bustling Center

 I make sure to visit every year, and the massive torii gate is impressive, creating a mysteriously calming space amid Kabukicho's bustle.

-As the sun sets, Shinjuku shows a completely different face.
-From traditional drinking districts to modern entertainment facilities, nighttime Shinjuku overflows with various charms.
+When the sun sets, Shinjuku begins to show a completely different face.
+From traditional drinking districts to modern entertainment facilities, nighttime Shinjuku is overflowing with various charms.

 Golden Gai